- Department: Foreman/Lead

-- Driver must be in DOT compliance at all times during employment at J&W Asphalt.
+- The driver must be in DOT compliance at all times during employment at J&W Asphalt.

 - Must maintain a clean driving record.

-- Driver is expected to grease their truck once a week.
+- The driver is expected to grease their truck once a week.

 - Manually remove large rocks and debris turned up by graders and other heavy equipment, ensuring all revealed